pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

-That wraps up everything needed for data preprocessing.
-We could stop here and begin analyzing and creating visualizations for this dataset, but we'll do a bit of feature engineering first.
+That wraps up everything needed for data preprocessing and we're ready to move on to the next step.

 # Wrap up
 In today's guide, we laid the groundwork for data analysis by cleaning and preprocessing the combined player data.
 In the next article, we'll expand upon this dataset by engineering a few new features and training a machine learning model.
 In the final installment of this series, we'll identify relationships between various parameters and create meaningful visualizations.

+<div id="sources"></div>